TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/lesson.md

     * If most students have the ability to work on assignments at home, the amount of in-class time provided can be reduced if necessary.
         *  If this approach is taken, be sure to make accommodations for students who not able to work at home, such as after school lab hours
     *  Ensure that students are able to ask questions in class throughout the project
+3. **Wrap Up - Student Demos**
+    * Celebrate and showcase student work once projects are completed.
+        *  Have students demonstrate their Mad Libs for the class, with the class choosing what nouns/verbs/etc to use for the story.

 ###Accommodation/Differentiation
 Ask students to research casting.
 Have them add, subtract, or multiply values as part of the story.